10 Tips on How to Sell Your Car Privately

 3. Price it right.

 In addition to knowing your market, you also need to gauge the value of your vehicle.
-You can look to online reference books or car dealer websites that list the prices of used cars for guidance.
+You can look to online valuation resources or car dealer websites that list the prices of used cars for guidance.
 For a more accurate depiction of what people are paying for similar cars, head to an online marketplace for car buyers and sellers.
 These resources can give you a glimpse at what you could reasonably ask for the vehicle.

 4. Know your car.